KateLWalker/Ada-Application/Essay responses.md

 ##### _2. What are your professional goals for the next 2 years, the next 5 years?_

-	I am currently taking online classses to complete my bachelors in Management Information
+	I am currently taking online classses to complete my bachelors degree in Management Information
 	Systems.
-If accepted into this program I would be taking a hiatus for these courses to
+In the next 2 years I plan on completing my degree in MIS and will then seek employment in an information technology/management area of business, where I could work towards becoming an Information Systems Manager or IT Project Manager.
+I would like
-	complete the certification your institution is offering.
-After receiving the certification
+	to find a company where I would be able to learn and move into a management position where I
-	for programming I am planning on completing the final year of my bachelors degree and then
+	could utilize my leadership experience.
+Within the next 5 years I see myself in a rewarding
-	seeking employment in an information technology/management area of a business.
-I believe
+	career where I can use my education to to help advance me along the ranks in the technology sector.
-	that understanding and being able to program will be incredibly valuable to my career in
+	I believe that understanding and utilizing the ablility to program will be incredibly valuable to
-	the technology field.
+	my career in the technology field.

 ##### _3. Tell us about a time you made a mistake that you leared a lot from.
 If you encountered the situation again, what would you do differently?_